FouadWahabi/cpu-monitor/README.md

 We have an automated mock testing written using `jest` testing framework.

-To run the automated tests:
+Run the automated tests:
 ```
 cd dashboard
 yarn test
 ```

-or simply using make:
+or simply use make:
 ```
 make test
 ```

-These tests will mock CPU metrics and check if the dashboard displays correctly the high load and recover alerts.
+These tests will mock CPU metrics and check if the dashboard displays correctly the alerts (high load alert and recover alert).

 ### Live stress testing

-Before running the live stress tests please make sure that the prject is perfectly running and that you can open it in the browser: [http://localhost:4100](http://localhost:4100).
+Before running the live stress tests please make sure that the prject is perfectly running and accessible from the browser: [http://localhost:4100](http://localhost:4100).

-We will need three commands :
+You will need three commands :
 * [stress](https://linux.die.net/man/1/stress)
 * [timeout](https://linux.die.net/man/1/timeout)
 * [nproc](https://linux.die.net/man/1/nproc)

-To run the live stress testing:
+Run the live stress testing:
 ```
 timeout 3m stress --cpu $(nproc --all)
 ```